 His academic career began at Sheffield Hallam University in 1995, and he moved to the University of Manchester (Senior Lectureship 2000-05), before joining the University of Strathclyde where he was the James Young Chair of Chemistry and Head of Department (2010-13).

 In 2018 he moved from Strathclyde to his present position as the Ramsay Chair of Chemistry at the University of Glasgow.

 Research interests are generally in the field of organic semiconductors, which spans electronic and photonic devices and sensors, with an emphasis on synthesis and bulk properties, which are in turn driven by careful design and control of molecular architecture.
 His work on monodisperse, star-shaped conjugated macromolecules gained him a Royal Society Wolfson Research Merit Award.
 He has also held a Leverhulme Trust Fellowship and has been a Leverhulme/Royal Society Africa Award holder.

 Pete joined the Editorial Board of the Journal of Materials Chemistry in 2011 and was the Chair of the Journal of Materials Chemistry C since its launch in 2013, until 2019.

-He is the next Chair of the ICSM biennial meeting, the premier roving meeting for organic and hybrid semiconductor device research, which is being held in the UK for the first time in Glasgow in 2021.
+He was the Chair of the ICSM biennial meeting, the premier roving meeting for organic and hybrid semiconductor device research, which was held in the UK for the first time in Glasgow in 2022.